harelba/serium/README.md

 # sum of the elements in the list a2.
 This kind of logical change is not supported in most schema evolution schemes, as they
 # only support "protocol-level evolution", such as adding a new field with a default value, promoting an int to a float, etc.
 #
-# In pycase such a change is supposed to be a first-class-citien.
+# In serium such a change is supposed to be a first-class-citien.
 Let's see how.
 We'll describe the changes that the developer
 # should be doing in the code as part of this change.

 # We take the original A class and change its name to its A__v1.
 The rest of it remain identical to before: